-Suppose that $(S,L)$ is an arbitrary polarized K3 surface.
-Recall that $L$ is called $k$-very ample, for an integer $k\geq 0$, if for any $0$-dimensional subscheme $Z$ of length $k+1$ the restriction map $H^0(L)\to H^0(L\otimes\O_Z)$ is surjective.
+Let $(S,L)$ be an arbitrary polarized K3 surface.
+Recall that $L$ is called $k$-very ample, for an integer $k\geq 0$, if for any $0$-dimensional subscheme $Z$ of length $k+1$ the restriction map $H^0(S,L)\to H^0(S,L\otimes\O_Z)$ is surjective.
 There is a generalization of a celebrated result of Saint-Donat \cite{SD1974} due to Knutsen that characterizes $k$-very ampleness \emph{numerically}.

-\begin{thm}\cite[Theorem 1.1]{Knutsen01} Let $L$ be a big and nef line bundle on a K3 surface and $k\geq 0$ and integer.
+\begin{thm}\cite[Theorem 1.1]{Knutsen01} Let $L$ be a big and nef line bundle on a K3 surface and $k\geq 0$ an integer.
 The following conditions are equivalent: \begin{enumerate} \item $L$ is $k$-very ample. \item $L^2\geq 4k$ and there exists no effective divisor $D$ satisfying the conditions:

 \end{enumerate} \end{thm}